Redirects Error?

 It is recommended to first check through the command.

-# restart mysql service systemctl restart mysql # view disk space df -lh # view memory rate free -lh
+# check the MySQL service sudo systemctl restart mysql sudo systemctl status mysql sudo journalctl -u mysql # view disk space df -lh # view memory rate free -lh

 # The database log file is too large, resulting in insufficient disk space?